minio/docs/source/operations/checklists/hardware.rst

    .. note::

       Cloud environment instances which depend on mounted external storage may encounter boot failure if one or more of the remote file mounts return errors or failure.
-      For example, an AWS ECS instances with mounted persistent EBS volumes may not boot with the standard ``/etc/fstab`` configuration if one or more EBS volumes fail to mount.
+      For example, an AWS ECS instance with mounted persistent EBS volumes may not boot with the standard ``/etc/fstab`` configuration if one or more EBS volumes fail to mount.

       You can set the ``nofail`` option to silence error reporting at boot and allow the instance to boot with one or more mount issues.